How to Use a .NET 8 DLL from VBA with Type Safety - Expose via COM and Generate a TLB with dscom

 - build the .NET 8 class library with

-EnableComHosting=true - define explicit COM-visible interfaces and classes
+EnableComHosting=true - define explicit COM-facing interfaces and classes

-*.tlbwithdscom tlbregister - add the reference in VBA and use the library through early binding
+dscom tlbregister - add a reference in VBA and use it with full type info

 | File | Role |